Shoolapani/Made-Easy/README.md

 # Made-Easy
 - Hare Krishna..!
-Gate-**EE & EC** Made easy books it may be old but syllabus &amp; Content is always same.
+Gate-**Electrical & some EC** Made easy books it may be old but syllabus &amp; Content is always same.
 - ALL THE BEST...!